dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 To be useful, a macaroon has a carefully constructed structure.
 This structure is described in a research paper published by the team at Google research.
-Although the macaroon's format has not been adopted as a standardised, various mutually compatible libraries exist that support it.
+Although the macaroon's format has not been adopted as standardised, various mutually compatible libraries exist that support it.
 In this sense, macaroons have become a de facto standard.

 This chapter will provide a introduction to macaroons.
 It will not